aws-samples/amazon-serverless-datalake-workshop/README.md

 ### Current Challenges

 The current data warehouse is very rigid in its star schema architecture.
 It is very difficult to get new data into the warehouse and have it linked up to other data sources.
 The result is a set of data marts that are isolated from one another.
-Another challenge is that there is a lot of semi-structured data sources that the current data warehouse team cannot process.
+Another challenge is that there are a lot of semi-structured data sources that the current data warehouse team cannot process.
 For example, data is pulled from the weblog JSON files into a relational database, but only a subset of the data fits into the existing schema and the rest is lost.
 If the requirements change, it is very difficult and time-consuming to change the schema, and the historical data is lost since the source files are not kept.

 ### The Cloud Engineering Team